RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 When creating a new cluster, it is mandatory to specify the cluster name (FQDN) and the cluster administrator's credentials: username and password.
 FQDN (Fully Qualified Domain Name) is the unique cluster identifier name that enables clients to connect to the different components that are part of the Redis Labs Enterprise Cluster (RLEC).

-The following parameters are optional: node_uid parameter lets you set the node uid of the first node in the cluster, the uid defaults to 1. rack_aware flag.
-If not provided then rack awareness is disabled by default.
-When the flag is provided, each node must be assigned a rack-zone ID (rack_id).
-This ID maps the node to a physical rack or a logical zone, which itself is mapped to a physical rack. license_file parameter lets you insert a license file automatically from the rladmin.
+The following parameters are optional:

+**node_uid** parameter lets you set the node uid of the first node in the cluster, the uid defaults to 1.

+**rack_aware** flag: If not provided then rack awareness is disabled by default.
+When the flag is provided, each node must be assigned a rack-zone ID (**rack_id**).
+This ID maps the node to a physical rack or a logical zone, which itself is mapped to a physical rack.

+**license_file** parameter lets you insert a license file automatically from the rladmin.
 The file path can either be absolute or relative.

-The persistent_path path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the ephemeral_path path parameter specifies a path for ephemeral storage (default location: /var/opt/redislabs). register_dns_suffix flag.
-If provided, created databases will be maped to an internal as well as external IP addresses.
-If not provided each database will mapped to single (external) IP address. flash_enabled flag.
-If provided, created database will have its flash capabilities enabled.
-This only works on a node supporting flash. flash_path parameters specifies a path for flash storage (default location: /var/opt/redislabs/flash), This is needed in case the node does not support CAPI.
+The **persistent_path** path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the **ephemeral_path** path parameter specifies a path for ephemeral storage (default location: /var/opt/redislabs).

+**register_dns_suffix** flag: If provided, created databases will be maped to an internal as well as external IP addresses.
+If not provided each database will mapped to single (external) IP address.

+**flash_enabled** flag: If provided, created database will have its flash capabilities enabled.
+This only works on a node supporting flash.

+**flash_path** parameter specifies a path for flash storage (default location: /var/opt/redislabs/flash), This is needed in case the node does not support CAPI.
 The location should have flash drive mounted on it. addr parameter.
 If provided it will set the internal address of the node.
-If not provided the node will set address automatically. external_addr parameter.
-If provided it will set the external addresses of the node.
+If not provided the node will set address automatically.

+**external_addr** parameter: If provided it will set the external addresses of the node.
 If not provided the node will set addresses automatically.

 ### cluster join